Skip to content

 Quick Answer: Best Way to Visit the Gili Meno Statues

-The best way to visit the Gili Meno statues is by joining a snorkeling tour from Gili Trawangan, especially if it’s your first time exploring the Gili Islands.
+The easiest and most popular way to visit the Gili Meno statues is by joining a snorkeling tour from Gili Trawangan, especially if it’s your first time exploring the Gili Islands.

 Gili Meno Statues: A Guide to the Underwater Statues in Indonesia

-The Gili Meno statues, also known as “Nest,” are one of the most unique underwater attractions in Indonesia.
+The Gili Meno statues, also known as Nest, are easily one of the most recognizable snorkeling spots around the Gili Islands.

-Created by Jason deCaires Taylor, the installation features 48 life-size human sculptures arranged in a circle on the ocean floor.
-Each piece was cast from real people, which gives the statues a lifelike and slightly surreal feel when you see them underwater.
+Created by Jason deCaires Taylor, the installation features 48 life-size human sculptures arranged in a circle on the ocean floor near Gili Meno.

 Environmental Effects of the Gili Meno Underwater Statues - Gili Meno Statues: A Guide to the Underwater Statues in Indonesia

-The Gili Meno statues’ location in Indonesia is on the west coast of Gili Meno, one of the three Gili Islands off the coast of Lombok.
+The Gili Meno statues are located on the west coast of Gili Meno, one of the three Gili Islands near Lombok.
+The statues sit about 100 meters offshore in shallow water, roughly 3 to 4 meters deep.

-How Do You Visit the Gili Meno Statues from Gili Trawangan?
+Best Ways to Visit the Gili Meno Statues

 1. Snorkeling Tour from Gili Trawangan (Best Overall)